-Scouting programs benefit boys from age 5 and girls from age 14 through age 20.
+Scouting programs benefit boys (from first grade) and girls (from age 14) through age 20.
 Below are descriptions and links to the various ways we positively influence the young people in our community.
 Want to join Scouting in your area?
 Click here.

 On my honor I will do my best